Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 Why Your Mortgage Calculator Choice Matters

 A mortgage is the largest financial commitment most people will ever make.
-The average American will pay over $240,000 in interest alone on a 30-year mortgage at current rates.
-Using the right calculator can help you understand exactly where your money goes, compare scenarios, and potentially save tens of thousands of dollars through strategies like extra payments or shorter loan terms.
+In our standardized $400,000 test loan at 6.53% over 30 years, interest alone totals about $513,021.
+Using the right calculator helps you understand exactly where your money goes, compare scenarios, and identify savings opportunities from extra payments or shorter loan terms.

 We evaluated each calculator based on six critical criteria: feature completeness, calculation accuracy, privacy practices, mobile experience, additional tools, and overall user experience.
 Here is what we found.